adam-petro/globalTerrorismVisualization/README.md

 ## Tools
 - Database: [Global Terrorism Database](https://start.umd.edu/gtd/) maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), headquartered at the University of Maryland.
 - [Python Plotly Dash](https://dash.plotly.com/introduction)

+## To start
+1. Download dataset from https://start.umd.edu/gtd/.
+You need to create an individual account.
+Alternatively, download dataset from the link I provided you (in [Notion](https://www.notion.so/Global-terrorism-database-visualization-c2c02ba71f414701a77fc86f19ef1ce8)).
+2. Save the dataset in `/project_directory/dataset/`.
+3. Activate whatever python environment you're using.
+4. Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt`.
+5. Run `jupyter lab`.
+6. Explore the data.